 Adam Rudolph: Yeah, the approach we used to compose the work was Yusef’s idea.
 He asked me to write for half of the ensemble, and he wrote for the other half.
 He chose musicians for six of the twelve instrumental parts and let me know, approximately, the tempo and instruments to write for, and then I chose the other six and gave him the same general guidelines.
 Ultimately, we co-composed without knowing what the other person was writing until we got to rehearsal.
 It was very interesting to compose music that way.
 We were endlessly able to think of new creative processes like this that we could use to make music.

-One of the interesting things about new creative processes is how they make your music sound atypical.
+One of the interesting things about new creative processes is how they make your music sound prototypical.
 When you create with a new process, the music will always sound different than what came before.
 The process we used for The World at Peace was similar to how surrealist painters would use what they called “exquisite corpse” where they would paint on each other’s paintings.
 But it is not common in music not to hear what a co-composer is writing until you reach rehearsal.
 We ended up using all of the pieces from our process, but it was fascinating how they came to be.

 PG: And that focus on new processes seemingly ties directly into Sonic Elements.
 Throughout the book, you outline new approaches to composition that are a little more removed from the Western tradition.
 As one example, you avoid using Western notation.